Faervan/yggdrasil/README.md

 or download a pre-build binary
 ### Downloading
-The download page will be [killarchive.fun/yggdrasil](https://killarchive.fun/yggdrasil)
+The download page for binaries is [killarchive.fun/yggdrasil](https://killarchive.fun/yggdrasil)

-But right now only a Windows executable is available on https://killarchive.fun/yggdrasil.exe

 ## Dreams and goals
 Inspired by the world of overlord, the dream of this game is to become an (massive?)morpg in a medieval fantasy world...